DVBProject/DVB-I-Reference-CSR/README.md

 ## Test server and Query API

+A test server Frontend is running at https://csr.dtv.fi/ Please apply for an account from [juha.joki@sofiadigital.com ](mailto:juha.joki@sofiadigital.com) All newly created users will have empty provider and service list instances, they can create new ones as one pleases.
+Please note that at this point the test server DB should not be counted to be permament - i.e. it can be reset at some point in time.

-A test server Frontend is running at https://csr.dtv.fi/ The Query API can be accessed from https://csr.dtv.fi/api/query Example queries: https://csr.dtv.fi/api/query?TargetCountry=FIN https://csr.dtv.fi/api/query?ProviderName=Servicelist%20provider%202
+The Test Server Query API can be accessed from https://csr.dtv.fi/api/query Example queries: https://csr.dtv.fi/api/query?TargetCountry=FIN https://csr.dtv.fi/api/query?ProviderName=Servicelist%20provider%202

+Cache can be disabled using the endpoint https://csr.dtv.fi/api/query-nocache.

 Refer to https://dvb.org/wp-content/uploads/2020/11/A177r2_Service-Discovery-and-Programme-Metadata-for-DVB-I_ts_103-770-v120_June-2021.pdf chapter 5.1.3 and annex C.4.